taoshidev/serve-outputs-ptn/README.md

 # Flask API Server for PTN Outputs

 ## Overview
-This Flask server is configured to serve the outputs of the [PTN repo (Bittensor subnet 8)](https://github.com/taoshidev/proprietary-trading-network/blob/main/docs/validator.md), which generates JSON files accessible via this API.
+This Flask server is configured to serve the outputs of the [PTN repo (Bittensor subnet 8)](https://github.com/taoshidev/proprietary-trading-network/blob/main/docs/validator.md), which generates files accessible via this API.
+This is needed so that validators can provide PTN data to consumers.

 The Flask code can easily be modified to serve outputs from any other Bittensor subnet.

-## Security Warning
-The API uses a simple token-based authentication system.
-The default API key is set to "xxxx". **Change this default API key before deploying in a production environment to prevent unauthorized access.**

 ## Configuration
 ### Changing the API Key
+The API uses a simple token-based authentication system.
+The default API key is set to "xxxx".
-To enhance the security of your API, change the default API key in the `accessible_api_keys` list in `serve.py` to a more secure key.
+Change the default API key in the `accessible_api_keys` list in `serve.py` to a more secure key before deploying in a production environment to prevent unauthorized access.

 ### Making Server Accessible
 By default, the server binds to `127.0.0.1` which only allows local requests.
 To allow access from any IP address, bind to `0.0.0.0`: